PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

     console.log(i);
 }
 ```
+###### Common advices about variables in JS:
 - Avoiding global variables; hiding variables from global scope
 - Creating fresh environments; avoiding sharing
 - Keeping global data private to all of a constructor
 - Attaching global data to a singleton object
-- Attaching global data to a method (see Attaching global data to a method)
+- Attaching global data to a method

 ## 20. Closure
-In JavaScript, every running function, code block {...}, and the script as a whole have an internal (hidden) associated object known as the Lexical Environment.
+In JavaScript, every running function, code block {...}, and the script as a whole have an internal (hidden) associated object known as the **Lexical Environment**.

 The Lexical Environment object consists of two parts:
-1. Environment Record – an object that stores all local variables as its properties (and some other information like the value of this).
+1. **Environment Record** – an object that stores all local variables as its properties (and some other information like the value of this).
 2. A reference to the outer lexical environment, the one associated with the outer code.

-Rectangles on the right-hand side demonstrate how the global Lexical Environment changes during the execution:

-1. When the script starts, the Lexical Environment is pre-populated with all declared variables.
+1. When the script starts, the **Lexical Environment** is pre-populated with all declared variables.
  -  Initially, they are in the “Uninitialized” state.
-That’s a special internal state, it means that the engine knows about the variable, but it cannot be referenced until it has been declared with let.
+That’s a special internal state, it means that the engine knows about the variable, but it cannot be referenced until it has been declared with **let**.
 It’s almost the same as if the variable didn’t exist.

-2. Then let phrase definition appears.
+2. Then phase definition appears.
 There’s no assignment yet, so its value is undefined.
 We can use the variable from this point forward.

-3. phrase is assigned a value.
+3. phase is assigned a value.
-4. phrase changes the value.
+4. phase changes the value.

 > “Lexical Environment” is a specification object: it only exists “theoretically” in the language specification to describe how things work.
 We can’t get this object in our code and manipulate it directly.

 A function is also a value, like a variable.
 The difference is that a Function Declaration is instantly fully initialized.
-During the function call we have two Lexical Environments: the inner one (for the function call) and the outer one (global).
+During the function call we have two **Lexical Environments**: the inner one (for the function call) and the outer one (global).
-When the code wants to access a variable – the inner Lexical Environment is searched first, then the outer one, then the more outer one and so on until the global one.
+When the code wants to access a variable – the inner **Lexical Environment** is searched first, then the outer one, then the more outer one and so on until the global one.
-All functions have the hidden property named **[[Environment]]**, that keeps the reference to the Lexical Environment where the function was created.
+All functions have the hidden property named **[[Environment]]**, that keeps the reference to the **Lexical Environment** where the function was created.

 A closure is a function that remembers its outer variables and can access them.
 In some languages, that’s not possible, or a function should be written in a special way to make it happen.
 But as explained above, in JavaScript, all functions are naturally closures (there is only one exception, to be covered in The "new Function" syntax).